nyjc-computing/nyjc-computing.github.io/pages/our-programme.md

 Students develop their knowledge and mastery of algorithms and data structures through:
 - Courses conducted by NUS CeNCE
-- Training provided through the NY Robotics and Competitive Programming Club
+- Training provided by the NY Robotics and Computer Science CCA (NYRCS) and the NY Competitive Programming SIG (NYCP)
 - Learning from seniors and alumni in our nyjc_computing Discord server
-- The Informatics Olympiad (NOI)
+- The National Olympiad in Informatics (NOI)

 ### Cybersecurity